dansmyers/IntroToCS-Fall-2019/Challenge_Projects/Research_White_Paper.md

 ## Annotated Bibliography

-Rather than giving detailed citations in the text, you can include references for all of your factual information in a one-page annotated bibliography.
+Rather than giving detailed citations in the text, you can write in the style of an op-ed or briefing paper and include references for all of your factual information in a one-page annotated bibliography.
 For each entry, list

 - The title of the work
 - The author(s), if applicable